• Skip to primary navigation

 Picanha in Brazil

-My husband Robert was the expert in barbecue and learned how to cook the Picanha during our trips to Brasil, and this post is dedicated to him.
+My husband Robert was the barbecue expert and learned how to cook the Picanha during our trips to Brasil, and this post is dedicated to him.

 Marinating the meat

-Robert used a very simple method to marinate the meat which enhances the flavour without overpowering it.
-We prefer our meat medium rare, so he would cut the meat in thick slices that will not easily overcook in the centre.
+We prefer medium-rare meat, so he would cut the meat into thick slices that would not easily overcook in the center.

 Depending on the quantity of meat, Robert marinated it with:

-• 1 or 2 tbsp of coarse salt
+• 1 or 2 tablespoon of coarse salt

 • 2 spoons of olive oil